szolfaghari/Jonas-Assignment/README.md

 # Projects

-Both projects can be found under <APP> foler in the repository.
+Both projects can be found under <APP> folder in the repository.
 They are done with VB.net as per request and can be executed with minimal changes
 (connectionstrings need to be tweaked for sure)

 * JonasAssignment (ConsoleApp)
 * JonasAssignmentWebAPI

 A copy of DB backup has been included the the repository. it needs to be restored as **JonasDB** to the database.
+This can be founf under <DB> folder in the repository.